anntzer/mplcursors/doc/index.rst

 which case all artists in each of the axes become selectable); or one can just pass no argument, in which case all artists in all figures become selectable.
-Other :class:`arguments <mplcursors.Cursor>` (which are all keyword-only) allow for basic customization of the `Cursor`'s behavior; please refer to the constructor's documentation.
+Other :class:`arguments <mplcursors.Cursor>` (which are all keyword-only) allow for basic customization of the `Cursor`’s behavior; please refer to the constructor's documentation.

 Customization
 -------------

-Instead of providing a host of keyword arguments in `Cursor`'s constructor, :mod:`mplcursors` represents selections as `Selection` namedtuples and lets you hook into their addition and removal.
+Instead of providing a host of keyword arguments in `Cursor`’s constructor, :mod:`mplcursors` represents selections as `Selection` namedtuples and lets you hook into their addition and removal.